Trochaic tetrameter

-In poetry, trochaic tetrameter is a meter featuring lines composed of four trochaic feet.
+In English poetry, trochaic tetrameter is a meter featuring lines composed of four trochaic feet.
 The etymology of trochaic derives from the Greek trokhaios, from the verb trecho, meaning I run.
-In classical metre, a trochee is a foot consisting of a long syllable followed by a short syllable; in modern English poetry, a trochee is a foot consisting of a stressed syllable followed by an unstressed syllable.
-In classical metre, the word tetrameter means a line with four metra, wherein each metron contains two trochees, thus eight trochees; and, in the metre of modern poetry, trochaic tetrameter is a poetic line with four trochees.
+In modern English poetry, a trochee is a foot consisting of a stressed syllable followed by an unstressed syllable.
+Thus a tetrameter contains four trochees or eight syllables.

+In classical metre, the word tetrameter means a line with four metra, wherein each metron contains two trochees.
+Thus a classical trochaic tetrameter contains 16 syllables (15 syllables if catalectic).

-Example of trochaic tetrameter
+Example

-The rhythm of a line of trochaic tetrameter is:
+The rhythm of a line of an English trochaic tetrameter is:

-Using the symbols of classical poetry, the longum and the breve (brevis) a line of trochaic tetrameter is represented as:
+Using the symbols of classical poetry, the longum and the breve (brevis), a line of trochaic tetrameter is represented as:

 When the tetrameter is catalectic, the last syllable of the line is omitted.